devopsacademyau/academy/projects/project01/README.md

-# Project 1 - Application migration from on-prem to the cloud
+# Project 1 - Running wordpress in AWS

 (to be released on class 4)